thebardofavon/pinecone-langchain-nextjs-info-search-app/README.md

 2. Change into the directory and install the dependencies using either NPM or Yarn

-3. Update `.env.local` with your API keys and environment.
+3. Update `.env.local` with your own API keys and environment.

 4. You can also add custom text or markdown files into the `/documents` folder.